nitsvutt/airline-data-platform/README.md

   <img src="https://github.com/nitsvutt/airline-data-platform/blob/main/asset/architecture.png" width="75%" alt="architecture">
 </p>

-Firstly, I implement a MySQL source and MongoDB source to simulate more available sources which the platform can ingest from.
+Firstly, I implement a relational database, MySQL, and a document-based database, MongoDB, to simulate more available sources which the platform can ingest from.
 Followed by the Ingestion layer, I choose Apache Kafka for streaming ingestion and Apache Spark for batch ingestion.
-Apache Spark can also be used as a pre-processing tool for Apache Kaka, however, it requires your Apache Kafka service must be very durable.
-In the permanent Staging layer (a more popular type is temporary type), or Data Lake, Apache Cassandra and Apache Hadoop are usually good choices due to their highly write and read performance. (in progress)
+Apache Spark can also be used as a processing tool for Apache Kaka output, however, it requires your Apache Kafka service must be very durable.
+In the persistent Staging layer (which can also be temporary), or Data Lake, wide-column based database named Apache Cassandra is usually a good choice due to its highly write and read performance.
+At the subsequent layer, Processing layer, Apache Spark is one of the most efficient solution.
+Having been processed, data is then integrated into Google Bigquery, a high scalable columnar Data Warehouse.
+Finally, an easy-to implement and use BI tool called Metabase will help end-users can easily interact with the data.

 ## Results

-The platform is able to ingest, process and store more than 5M rows at the same time with an acceptable delay.
+The platform is able to ingest with 10000 rows per second throughput (depend on the host machine's state), then process and store it with a permissible delay.
 Now, Data Analysts can start to analyze quality data, build reports and schedule to send them to the airlines.
 In this case, I also take responsible for this work, the 2 following dashboards are examples, one is the *All Airlines Report* for the **BTS** manager and another is the *9E Airline Report* for the 9E airline:
 - [All airlines - Flight delay report](https://www.youtube.com/embed/PNkLthUdQus?autoplay=1&loop=1&playlist=PNkLthUdQus)
 - [9E airline - Flight delay report](https://www.youtube.com/embed/SlJLrqRsKXs?autoplay=1&loop=1&playlist=SlJLrqRsKXs)